jarnoklink/portfolio-tracker/README.md

 - No network dependency

 ### Online Mode
-- Fetches live data from Yahoo Finance.
+- Fetches live data from Yahoo Finance
-- All tickers available.
+- All tickers available
-- May encouter rate limits.
+- May encouter rate limits
-- Switch using Option 8 in menu.
+- Switch using Option 8 in menu

 ### Updating Cached Data